Iowa State hosts Iowa after King’s 24-point game - WTOP News

 Ames, Iowa; Thursday, 7:30 p.m.
 EST

-BOTTOM LINE: Iowa State hosts the Iowa Hawkeyes after Tre King scored 24 points in Iowa State’s 99-80 victory over the DePaul Blue Demons.
+BOTTOM LINE: Iowa State hosts the Iowa Hawkeyes after Tre King scored 24 points in Iowa State’s 99-80 win over the DePaul Blue Demons.

 The Cyclones have gone 4-0 in home games.
-Iowa State is 6-1 when it wins the turnover battle and averages 9.8 turnovers per game.
+Iowa State averages 82.9 points and has outscored opponents by 24.0 points per game.

-The Hawkeyes are 0-2 in road games.
-Iowa averages 18.5 assists per game to lead the Big Ten, paced by Dasonte Bowen with 3.4.
+The Hawkeyes have gone 0-2 away from home.
+Iowa is eighth in the Big Ten with 9.9 offensive rebounds per game led by Payton Sandfort averaging 2.1.

-TOP PERFORMERS: Milan Momcilovic is shooting 44.7% from beyond the arc with 2.6 made 3-pointers per game for the Cyclones, while averaging 13.6 points.
-Tamin Lipsey is shooting 49.4% and averaging 15.1 points for Iowa State.
+TOP PERFORMERS: Tamin Lipsey is scoring 15.1 points per game and averaging 6.5 rebounds for the Cyclones.
+Milan Momcilovic is averaging 2.6 made 3-pointers for Iowa State.

-Ben Krikke is averaging 18.4 points for the Hawkeyes.
-Payton Sandfort is averaging 13.6 points for Iowa.
+Ben Krikke is shooting 60.4% and averaging 18.4 points for the Hawkeyes.
+Sandfort is averaging 13.6 points for Iowa.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.